Nurture Provision at Grimes Dyke

 The Den Nurture Group

 Nurture Group takes place in the The Den every afternoon.
-This year, the nurture group is for selected children in Year 3 and 4.
+The nurture group is for selected children with high level of social and emotional needs.
 The Den was purposefully set up for nurture in September 2015.
 It is run by Mrs. Chapman with support from Miss O’Brien.
 Both staff are trained and qualified in ‘Working in Nurturing Settings’ which is supported by Nurture Group Network.

 Nurture group rooms are carefully arranged to include the best of both classroom and home furniture.
 They are designed to be warm and welcoming in order to provide a consistent, predictable and safe place for children.
 Nurture group rooms are set up to be a bridge between home and school or nursery, where missed learning opportunities are addressed according to the individual profile of needs.
 The Den is therefore set up with a table which is used for sharing meals as well as art and craft work, a carpeted area for talking together in circle time, sharing books and games together, a kitchen area for easy preparation of afternoon snack and play resources suitable for a variety of age ranges.
 The Den will also have access to the outdoor area, the pond and a garden and is enjoyed by the children throughout the year.